Overview

 Having double vision is an expected outcome of a BTXA injection, but it is not permanent.
 If this affects your work and normal activity, we can offer you some glasses with a film covering 1 lens.

-You should not drive if you have double vision.
-For more information, visit the GOV.UK website
+It is important that you do not drive if you have double vision.
+For more information, visit the GOV.UK website.